 How cute is it to watch a baby literally fall asleep at the dinner table on top of their food!
-If only it were
+If only it were always that simple.

 It almost seems like there is a secret game babies play that we don’t know about.
 A game of how many times can I resist mommy and daddy’s desperate attempts at putting me to sleep, along with my personal decision to fall asleep where I want, when I want to.

 Getting a baby to sleep is no small task, and will at some stage bring a few hair pulling moments.

 It just comes along with the package of parenthood.

 What is Stopping My Baby from Sleeping?